 So, what are the mechanisms to support a movement to digital BizOps?
 They include mechanisms to allow for more rapid experimentation, to perhaps take advantage of serentipity (unexpected opportunities), and to become much more agile and adaptive.
 The savvy reader will have noted the correlation of the phrase “BizOps” and the phrase “DevOps”.
 This is in part intentional to show an alignment between technology driven approaches and the outcomes in business operations digital business requires.

-Category: 3d-printing applications assets bizops business-operations business-process-management cloud devops digital-business emergin-trends emerging-phenomena emerging-trends internet-of-things iot it-governance management mobile productivity social-computing social-networking social-sites strategic-planning trends-predictions
+Category: 3d-printing applications assets bizops business-operations business-process-management cloud devops digital-business emergin-trends emerging-phenomena emerging-trends internet-of-things iot it-governance management mobile-and-endpoint-technologies productivity social-computing social-networking social-sites strategic-planning technology-and-emerging-trends

 Comments or opinions expressed on this blog are those of the individual contributors only, and do not necessarily represent the views of Gartner, Inc. or its management.
 Readers may copy and redistribute blog postings on other blogs, or otherwise for private, non-commercial or journalistic purposes, with attribution to Gartner.
 This content may not be used for any other purposes in any other formats or media.
 The content on this blog is provided on an "as-is" basis.
 Gartner shall not be liable for any damages whatsoever arising out of the content or use of this blog.